 - In the evening, would you rather be out at a show or a pub, or relaxing back at your hotel?

 Personal limitations are part of your travel style, too.
-I don’t like to think about limitations or the idea of them holding me back; but, acknowledging your limitations can help you account for them so your trip goes smoother.
+I don’t like to think about limitations or the idea of them holding me back.
+But, acknowledging limitations right when you start planning for a trip allows you to account for them.
+So the actual trip goes smoother.

 Physical limitations can be obvious and not.
-For example, I’ve learned that I get pretty grouchy when I’m dehydrated; so now I always carry water with me (or better yet, a sports drink).
+For example, I’ve learned that I get pretty grouchy when I’m dehydrated.
+So, now I always carry water with me.

 - Does jet lag hit you hard?
 Plan a day to relax when you arrive.